-What I found the most disturbing is how it happens.
-In multiple news reports, it’s the generator or engine running in the RV next to the victims that causes the life-threatening problem.
+What I found the most disturbing is how carbon monoxide poisoning occurs.
+In multiple news reports, it’s the generator or engine running in the RV next to the victims that causes the life-threatening situation.

 Here’s the scenario: A generator or engine is left running over night and the resulting carbon monoxide gas gets drawn into the RVs and campers near them – through a running Fantastic Vent or air conditioner – and causes serious harm.
 The sad thing is that this usually happens while the victims are sleeping, and they never wake up.

-Another all-too common scenario is leaving a generator to run overnight, again to operate air conditioning or a CPAP machine.
-During the night, the generator has a problem, or the wind pushes the generator exhaust into the air conditioner, or under the RV where it can seep up into the unit.
+Another all too common scenario is leaving a generator to run overnight, again to operate air conditioning or a CPAP machine.
+During the night, the generator has a problem, or the wind pushes the generator’s exhaust into the air conditioner, or under the RV where it can seep up into the unit.
 The lesson there is to never run a generator when you’re sleeping.
-We did this once but, knowing what we know now, we’ll never do it again.

 For more information about the potential dangers of carbon monoxide I recommend reading the Advice page on CarbonMonoxideKills.com.

-In what may be the most straight forward and important upgrade to our camper, replacing the detectors was as simple as unscrewing the old detectors, cutting the old detector wire leads to the camper wall, splicing those wires to the new detector wire leads, and screwing the new detectors back on.
-Honestly, that was it.
-It’s so easy a truck camping cat could do it, if he wasn’t too busy sleeping.
+Replacing CO and LP detectors is as simple as unscrewing the old detectors, cutting the old detector wire leads to the camper’s wall, splicing those wires to the new detector wire leads, and screwing the new detectors back on.

-The first step was to remove the old detectors with a screwdriver.
-The CO and LP detectors are hard-wired to the camper 12-volt power.
+The first step was to remove the old detector with a screwdriver.
+CO and LP detectors are hard-wired to the camper’s 12-volt power.
 Once the screws were out, the wires connecting the two detectors to the 12-volt system were cut.
-We then looked at the detector expiration dates.

 I strongly advise documenting the manufactured date (and the resulting expiration date) of your detectors in a highly visible place.
 Off the top of my head, here are a few ideas on places you can put this information: